-- An average weighted greenhouse gas (GHG) emissions intensity of the portfolio below the average weighted greenhouse gas (GHG) emissions intensity of the benchmark index (DAX Agri20), calculated over a rolling three-year period; - Zero exposure to companies in the bottom 20% for more than two of its four main environmental, social or governance risks, specific to the company's activity and geographical area; - For the thematic strategy, a Scorecard is used to assess the ESG profile, focusing on the four most material ESG risks for the company.
+- For high climate impact sectors, at least 75% of the portion of the portfolio made up of instruments issued by enterprises or companies must be aligned with the Sciences Based Targets initiative (SBTi)21 or an equivalent initiative by 2030.
+For low climate impact sectors, at least 50% of the portion of the portfolio made up of instruments issued by enterprises or companies must be aligned with the Sciences Based Targets (SBTi) initiative or an equivalent initiative by 2030; - Zero exposure to companies in the bottom 20% for more than two of its four main environmental, social or governance risks, specific to the company's activity and geographical area; - For the thematic strategy, a Scorecard is used to assess the ESG profile, focusing on the four most material ESG risks for the company.
 The profile of a company will be considered insufficient on environmental, social and governance issues if it scores in the bottom quintile on more than two of the four most material risks identified; - Zero exposure to companies facing ESG controversies of maximum severity on environmental or social issues; - Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs (including at least 50% in SDG 2 (zero hunger)).